wuchuanqin/polygon-binary-itearate/README.md

 # polygon-binary-itearate
 a simple polygon-bianry-itearate program for fun

-any one can fork this program for any reason in any case. your are free to modify it.
+there are no *right files.
+your are free to modify it in your clone. you can use it in any case as you want. so you have all the responsibility.